About

 Many people have family letters from the Civil War, some have correspondence from the Revolutionary War, and a few have even earlier colonial dispatches and letters, but this was one of those inspiring moments in my personal history journey.
 There were additional documents in the bible, a pastoral reference for Vina and her mother, Abagail MASON Chase, and several sheets removed from another family bible with births, deaths, and marriages recorded, Vina’s being the latest entry.

-Some threads have flown through my journey since the day Nita and I headed out on our adventure to the family reunion in Kansas, teaching, history, research, and hands-on bench skills in the field, in the lab, and the workshop.
-Threads is an appropriate term for my many interests, weaving in and out, changing colors and direction, weft of experiences waving through the warp of time, seemingly unconnected shiny objects, distractions from a linear path.
+Some threads have flowed through my journey since the day Nita and I headed out on our adventure to the family reunion in Kansas, teaching, history, research, and hands-on bench skills in the field, in the lab, and in the workshop.
+Threads is an appropriate term for my many interests, weaving in and out, changing colors and direction, weft of experiences weaving through the warp of time, seemingly unconnected shiny objects, distractions from a linear path.
 This is not, however, the case.
 Most of my unrelated interests cross paths and enhance each other frequently.